phu0ngng/nccl/doc/source/env.rst

 The ``NCCL_CROSS_NIC`` variable controls whether NCCL should allow rings/trees to use different NICs, causing inter-node communication to use different NICs on different nodes.

-To maximize inter-node communication performance when using multiple NICs, NCCL tries to communicate between same NICs between nodes, to allow for network design where each NIC from each node connects to a different network switch (network rail), and avoid any risk of traffic flow interference.
+To maximize inter-node communication performance when using multiple NICs, NCCL tries to use the same NICs when communicating between nodes, to allow for a network design where each NIC on a node connects to a different network switch (network rail), and avoid any risk of traffic flow interference.
-The ``NCCL_CROSS_NIC`` setting is therefore dependent on the network topology, and in particular depending on whether the network fabric is rail-optimized or not.
+The ``NCCL_CROSS_NIC`` setting is therefore dependent on the network topology, and in particular on whether the network fabric is rail-optimized or not.

 This has no effect on systems with only one NIC.